metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 These definitions relate to keywords specific to UX design &mdash; usability, experience &mdash; yet there is a [clear differentiation](https://www.uxbooth.com/articles/the-difference-between-ia-and-ux-design/) between IA and UX:

-- Information Architecture concerns structure
+- Information Architecture concerns *structure*.
-- User Experience concerns emotion
+- User Experience concerns *emotion*.

-With these definitions the problem is reduced and there is a path to follow: *structure*.
+Let's analyze further Information Architecture by the means of structure.

 ## Architects of understanding